GDPR Privacy Notice

 Who are we?

 Your privacy is very important to us.
 This privacy notice (“Privacy Notice”) is provided by Polunin Capital Partners Limited (“Polunin”).
-Polunin is a controller of your personal data under applicable data protection laws, including from 25 May 2018, the General Data Protection Regulation (“GDPR”).
+Polunin is a controller of your personal data under the EU General Data Protection Regulation 2016/679 (the “EU GDPR”) and the EU GDPR as it forms part of the domestic law of the United Kingdom by virtue of the European Union (Withdrawal) Act 2018 (the ” UK GDPR”) the UK Data Protection Act 2018, the Electronic Communications Data Protection Directive 2002/58/EC (together, the Data Protection Laws).
 As a data controller we determine why and how we collect and use your personal data.

 What is the purpose of this Privacy Notice?

 When you invest or otherwise interact with us, we collect information about you which constitutes personal data under the Data Protection Laws.
 This Privacy Notice explains how we collect, use, share and protect your personal data.
 Please read this Privacy Notice carefully to understand what we do with your personal data.
 We may amend this Privacy Notice from time to time and if we make any material changes, we will make the updated Privacy Notice available to you.
 The date at the top of this Privacy Notice indicates from when this Policy Notice applies.